gamechanger/penalty-box/README.md

     rateLimit: 60
 }
 ```
 These four arguments are the only ones that rate limit accepts.
-They describe a unique name space (using appName and key) and provide the cost for the request (cost) and how many requests are allowed per minute (rateLimit).
+They describe a unique name space (using appName and key), provide the cost for the request (cost), and how many requests are allowed per minute (rateLimit).

-Penalty Box will respond with a response as follows
+Penalty Box will respond with a response as follows:
 ```
 200 Success
 {